Cimpress-MCP/auth0-sso-login.js/README.md

   // the auth0 audience - see https://auth0.com/docs/api-auth/tutorials/client-credentials
   audience: 'specify the auth0 audience, as agreed for the set of applications with the same audience',

-  // the logout URL, which should be accessible by a non-authenticated user
+  // the logout URL, which should be accessible by a non-authenticated user, default is `window.location.href`
   logoutRedirectUri: `${window.location.origin}/#/logout`,

   // hooks to get callback calls into the login/logout workflow
   hooks: {
-    // before the redirect to the logoutRedirectUri happens
+    // before the redirect to the redirectUri happens (with fallback to logoutRedirectUri and then to window.location.href)
-    // if the user information is stored in a backend store, it's best to clean that before the redirect happens logout() {
+    // if the user information is stored in a backend store, it's best to clean that before the redirect happens logout(redirectUri) {
       // implement what should happen at logout
       // a typical use case is to remove the auth token from your storage (memory, cookie, local store), or perform other cleanup tasks
     },